ibm-cloud-docs/power-iaas/removing-network-interface-ibmi.md

 ## Adding a network interface to an IBM i VM
 {: #add-nic-ibmi}

-When you toggle a public network off and then on, the IBM console regenerates new internal and external IP addresses.
-You need to check the IBM console for the new internal IP address (that maps to the external IP address).
+When you toggle a public network off and then on, the IBM Cloud console regenerates new internal and external IP addresses.
+You need to check the IBM Cloud console for the new internal IP address (that maps to the external IP address).
 Point the new interface at the new internal IP address.

 1. After you remove the routes and interfaces, create the new configuration in the reverse order.
 To get to the **ADDTCPIFC** screen, run the `CFGTCP` command and select **Option 1**.

     Most configurations require you to update only the first three fields.
     {: note}

-2. Add the new internal IP address you obtained from the IBM Console (you can type over the quotation marks) to the **Internet address** field.
+2. Add the new internal IP address you obtained from the IBM Cloud console (you can type over the quotation marks) to the **Internet address** field.

 3. Add the new subnet mask to the **Subnet mask** field.